-ACO, the automobile club and organizer of the legendary 24 Hours of Le Mans race since 1923, has set itself the crucial challenge of creating a Hydrogen category for the 24 Hours of Le Mans in 2025, in order to promote zero-emission car racing and carbon-free transportation.
+The Automobile Club de l’Ouest (ACO), the organizer since 1923 of the legendary 24 Hours of Le Mans race, has launched the challenge to create a Hydrogen category for the 24 Hours of Le Mans 2025.
+This contributes to the goal of a zero-emission competition and low-carbon mobility.

-To show the potential of this energy carrier, ACO opened a hydrogen station in July 2020 that demonstrates the different hydrogen mobility uses (public transport vehicles, HGVs, fleet-owned and private vehicles).
-This hydrogen station already supplies one of Le Mans Métropole’s buses, as well as private cars and refuse collectors.
+To demonstrate the potential of hydrogen as an energy carrier, the Le Mans site has equipped itself with a hydrogen station.
+It was inaugurated in July 2020.
+It supports various local uses of hydrogen mobility.
+This hydrogen station already supplies a Le Mans Métropole bus as well as individual vehicles and household refuse dumpsters.
 Other buses ordered by Le Mans Métropole will gradually also come here to fuel up.
-The support of the various local representatives (Town hall of Le Mans, Department of Sarthe, Pays de la Loire region, CCI), who are also driving forces and convinced of the potential of hydrogen, largely contributed to this opening.
+The support of the various local representatives has contributed greatly to this opening.
+Indeed, the town hall of Le Mans, the department of La Sarthe, the Pays de la Loire region, and the CCI have also been driving forces because convinced of the potential of hydrogen.

-At the same time, the organizer is continuing to select partners to equip the hydrogen prototypes that will take part in the famous endurance race, such as Plastic Omnium for the tanks or GreenGT for the powertrain (battery, engine and power electronics), as well as Symbio, Michelin, Dietsmann, Richard Mille and Essilor, who also believe strongly in Hydrogen mobility.
+At the same time, the organizer is continuing its selection of partners to equip the hydrogen prototypes that will engage in the famous endurance race.
+Among these partners, Plastic Omnium for tanks, GreenGT for powertrain (battery, engine, power electronics), Symbio, Michelin, Dietsmann, Richard Mille and Essilor.
+These partners share these beliefs about hydrogen mobility.

-To go all the way with this eco-responsible approach, it was essential that the hydrogen delivered be clean hydrogen, i.e. produced in a renewable way (see articles on the different types of hydrogen).
-This innovative approach thus became part of a project of a completely different scale – the creation of a regional, renewable hydrogen fuel chain, bringing together several players involved in this transition.
+In order to achieve this eco-responsible approach, it was essential that the hydrogen delivered be a clean hydrogen, that is to say produced in a renewable way.
+It is then that the innovative approach is part of a project of a completely different scale: the creation of a renewable hydrogen sector, regional, bringing together several actors involved in this transition.

 This hydrogen ecosystem project, known as H2 Ouest, aims to help develop a completely renewable hydrogen fuel chain in the West of France and brings together, among others, ACO, Lhyfe and the Vendée energy network operator Sydev.
 The project won the support of the French energy and environment agency ADEME as part of the H2 – Mobility / Hydrogen Mobility Ecosystems call for projects of 2019.